-- B. Attendance Policy: Punctual and regular attendance is required.
+- A. Textbook and Other Materials. - B. Mastercam tutorials - B. Attendance Policy: Punctual and regular attendance is required.
 No excused absences.
 All absences may be made up.
 All absences in excess of three days must be made up.
 Three tardies are equal to one absence.
 When a student reaches six non-made-up absences he/she may be dropped from the course.
 The instructor may drop a student after three absences if the student refuses to make them up.
-Any student who has missed (14) consecutive calender days in a row will be dropped. - C. Assignment Policy.
+Any student who has missed (14) consecutive calendar days in a row will be dropped.
+There will be a sign in sheet; it will be the student responsibility to sign each class. - C. Assignment Policy.
 Projects, training exercises, and customer work are assigned to each student during the semester.
-Each of these learning exercises are graded or evaluated by the instructor.
+Each of these exercises are graded or evaluated by the instructor.
 Students are encouraged to complete the lab assignments within reasonable length of time. - D. Grading Policy/Procedure and/or Methods of Evaluation.
-Three major exams will be given covering course content during the semester.
-A comprehensive final will be given at the end of the semester.
-Students are required to take the final exam.
-Exam grades count for 20% of the student's grade.
-Eighty percent (80%) of the students grade comes from lab work such as training exercises, projects, daily attendance, customer work completed by the student - 1.
+Your grade will be determined on the basis of the following factors: - 1.
 Tests - a.
 Results of daily or unit tests will be given a percent grade. - b.
 The final exam will be a percent grade. - 2.
-Lab - c.
-Students will be graded on Lab Safety Procedures. - d.
+Lab - a.
+Students will be graded on Lab Safety Procedures. - b.
 Students will be graded on proper use of machine and hand tools. - 2.
 Projects - a.
 Students will be graded on quality and precision. - b.
 At the instructor's discretion, random projects may be selected for grading without prior notice. - 4.
 Attitude - a.
-Students will be graded on quality and precision. - b.
-At the instructor's discretion, random projects may be selected for grading without prior notice. - Final Grade - a.
-Students will be graded on quality and precision. - b.
-At the instructor's discretion, random projects may be selected for grading without prior notice. - c.
+Students will be graded on conduct in class and lab. - b.
+Students will be graded on their attitude toward others. - c.
+Penalties will be assessed to students who use foul language. - 5.
+Final Grade - a.
+Daily and unit test averages will account for 25% of final grade. - b.
+Final exam will account for 25% of your final grade - c.
+Lab procedures, safety, and projects will account for

+- 40% of final grade. - d.
 Attendance and attitude will account for 10% of final grade. - E. Additional Information.
 A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
 No smoking is permitted in the building and food and drinks are not allowed in any classroom, lab or shop.
 All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
-Please turn off all cell phones, pagers, etc. During class. .
 Please turn off all cell phones, pagers, etc. During class.
 The use of cell phone for conversation and texting is not permitted during class and lab.
-If you use your phone during these times you will be asked to leave. - F.
+If you use your phone during these times you will be asked to leave.